MelihGulum/MelihGLM/scrum_managements/index.md

 ## Want help for scrum?

-If you have any questions about scrum you can contact me
+If you have any questions about scrum you can contact me.

 [Contact With Me](https://semihstp.github.io/about/){: .btn}